Chester County, Pennsylvania

 Oregon State Police

-ACD was hired as State Police’s regulatory and licensing consultant.
-We successfully completed and electronically filed forms 601, waiver requests along with their engineering related studies, with FCC to obtain VHF channels for their statewide High Band system as part of their interoperability planning.
+ACD Telecom was hired as the State Police’s regulatory and licensing consultant.
+We successfully completed and electronically filed forms 601, waiver requests along with their coordination related studies, with FCC to obtain VHF channels for their statewide High Band system as part of their interoperability planning.

-City of Edmond, Oklahoma selected ACD Telecom to provide regulatory work, spectrum management, licensing, engineering and project management work to migrate its citywide 800 MHz Trunked system P25 Phase I technology, which is also integrated with the State of Oklahoma Statewide 800 MHz system.
-Motorola was selected and installed.
+City of Edmond, Oklahoma selected ACD Telecom to provide regulatory work, spectrum management, licensing, consulting and project management work to migrate its citywide 800 MHz Trunked system P25 Phase I technology, which is also integrated with the State of Oklahoma Statewide 800 MHz system.

 Allegan County, Michigan